 BANGKOK – Pee Mak Phra Khanong, a big-screen rom-com take on an oft-told Thai ghost story, is riding high at the Thailand box office, having set a series of domestic records during its first ten days in release.

-The film opened on March 28 with $614,000 (21.2 million Thai baht), the second best first-day performance ever by a Thai film -- topped only by Ong Bak starring local action hero Tony Jaa, which pulled in $1 million (30 million baht) in 2003.
+The film opened on March 28 with $614,000 (21.2 million Thai baht), the second best first-day performance ever by a Thai film -- topped only by Ong Bak starring local action hero Tony Jaa, which pulled in $1 million (30 million baht) as a full-country total in 2003.
 The opening haul is all the more impressive given that G.I.
 Joe: Retaliation bowed in Thailand on the same day.
 Bangkok cinemas were so packed during Pee Mak's first week that many say they added additional late-night screenings.

 Ten days into its run, Pee Mak was the second-highest grossing domestic film of all time in Thailand, having earned 261.10 Million Baht, and now ranks fourth in the overall box office leader list, behind The Legend of Suriyothai ($11 million; 320 million baht); Transformers 3 ($10.2 million; 300 million baht); and Avatar ($9.2 million; 271 million baht), respectively.